 - Pharmacokinetic profile: A 0.5 mg bolus achieves plasma concentrations sufficient to produce a rapid chronotropic effect without excessive anticholinergic side effects such as tachycardia or delirium.

 Why not a higher initial dose?
 Higher initial doses (e.g., 1 mg) can precipitate severe tachycardia, hypertension, or even cardiac arrest, especially in patients with underlying coronary artery disease.
-The stepwise approach balances efficacy with safety It's one of those things that adds up..
+The stepwise approach balances efficacy with safety Easy to understand, harder to ignore..

 Administration Guidelines